magomimmo/modern-cljs/doc/tutorial-05.md

 As you can see, by using `domina` the code is now more fluid and idiomatic than before.
 Leave the rest of the file as is.

-As soon as you save the changes, the IFDE trigger the CLJS compiler and reload the `index.html` linking the generated `js/main.js` file as well.
+As soon as you save the changes, the IFDE triggers the CLJS compiler and reload the `index.html` file as well.

 You can safely interact with the login form which is now managed via the `domina` lib.